yangshiteng/Data-Science-Learning-Path/Notes/Regression Model Selection.md

 ![image](https://user-images.githubusercontent.com/60442877/188525133-522b289f-b27d-4b65-b862-be6a21e9f49e.png)

-## Testing based and criterion-based approaches are the two main approaches for model (variable) selection
+## Model (variable) selection: Testing based and criterion-based approaches

 Testing-based approaches include backward elimination, forward selection, stepwise regression, etc. In this category, variables are selected based on whether they are significant or not when they are added/removed.